 1 year Build Center and 10 year structural warranty.

 Just about anywhere that is accessible for the trucks that deliver the house.
 Before entering into a contract for the sale of a house, we review the building site and route to confirm that we will be able to get the house and the crane into the site.

 If the local building department is not approving plans and inspecting the house, how do I know it is being done right?

-The Colorado Division of Housing is the building department that has jurisdiction over all factory-built homes built in, or shipped to, the state of Colorado.
-The Division cooperates, or has reciprocity, with other states to insure that code requirements are met regardless of where the house is built or shipped to.
+The Colorado Division of Housing is the building department that has jurisdiction over all systembuilt homes built in, or shipped to, the state of Colorado.
+The Division cooperates, or has reciprocity, with other states to ensure that code requirements are met regardless of where the house is built or shipped to.
 The Division approves the plans for every house, including the floor plan, electrical plan, plumbing layout, HVAC design and all structural details.
 A house cannot be built until the plans are approved and the house must be built in strict compliance with those plans.
 The Division certifies each building center as being capable of constructing house that comply with the applicable building codes, approved drawings and acceptable construction standards.
 The Division then monitors the building center’s in-house Quality Assurance process to ensure that all houses are built correctly.
-The building center’s Quality Assurance process deals with much more that just cosmetics, it involves all of the structural, electrical, pluming and mechanical installations as well.
-Unlike quality control or quality assurance processes in other industries that rely on a random sampling of product to verify quality, the Quality Assurance process in the building center checks every detail in every house.
+The Build Center’s Quality Assurance process deals with much more that just cosmetics, it involves all of the structural, electrical, pluming and mechanical installations as well.
+Unlike quality control or quality assurance processes in other industries that rely on a random sampling of product to verify quality, the Quality Assurance process in the Build Center checks every detail in every house.
 It is very thorough.

 Can zoning laws stop me from putting this house on my property?

 By Colorado law, there is no zoning ordinance that can prohibit the use of a systembuilt, U.B.C./I.R.C.-compliant house instead of a site-built house.

 Can covenants stop me from putting one of your houses on my property?